colmpat/1brc/README.md

 ## Devlog

+#### v2.5
+Because our state machine marches through the string, that got me thinking that we could use a trie.
+We already march through so update a pointer along the way will be WAY faster than parsing to a string then hashing for a map lookup (i think).

+Let's do it!

+**Runtime**: 1m8.107846359s

+Slower than the map lookup but I think this is because I'm not using the trie correctly.
+I'm going to try to improve the `findChild` function to be more efficient.
+It works but I think it could be faster!
+I also came across some literature that says we can compress the trie to make it faster.
+I'm going to try that next as well.

 #### v2.4
 I was reading an article about faster map lookups and then saw another stach overflow post that made the same claim so I added this weird-unintuitive lookup pattern to the map access.
 This actually made the